 Language – English

 We offer COURSE ONLY and ACCOMMODATION PACKAGES;

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, farewell dinner and refreshments.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, refreshments and welcome dinner Monday evening.
+Self-catering facilities are available in the accommodation.
 Accommodation is multiple occupancy (max 4 people) single sex en-suite rooms.
-Arrival Sunday 10th November (after 5pm) and departure Friday 215th November (accommodation must be vacated by 9am).
+Arrival Sunday 10th November (between 17:00-21:00) and departure Friday 15th November (accommodation must be vacated by 09:15am).